 These are just a few of the tools that are available within my practice and I approach each patient as a unique person with unique requirements and do my best to tailor what I offer you at each stage of your development or progress throughout the work.
 Therapeutic work is then only limited by the creative possibilities we agree to pursue, with the work amounting to a creative process of discovery and learning.

 Structure and Format

 In keeping with this approach of flexibility and creativity I also do my best to collaborate with you to create the best possible therapy format and support structure for your needs and particular circumstances so that you get therapy delivered in a way that gives you the best chance of success.
-This can involve varying the frequency of sessions, using different ways of undertaking the sessions, providing specific kinds of support between sessions, and other ways of creating support provision for times of stress or urgency outside normal hours.
+This can involve varying the frequency of sessions (if therapeutic momentum is maintained), using different ways of undertaking the sessions, providing specific kinds of support between sessions, and other ways of creating support provision for times of stress or urgency outside normal hours.
 Therapeutic work is always conducted within clear professional boundaries designed to protect our mutual interests and with a view to helping you make the most of our work together.

 A scene from the inspirational film “Dead Poet’s Society” in which the tutor – played by the late, great Robin Williams – teaches one of the fundamental existential truths to his students: the importance of treasuring each moment of our very short life.
 Watching this film is a therapeutic exercise in itself.